Table of Contents

 How does Lion’s Mane feel?

-You may not experience the effects of supplementing with Lion’s Mane Mushroom immediately.
-But many users report with continued use of Lion’s Mane, a boost in mood and mental energy.
+You may not experience the effects of Lion’s Mane Mushroom supplementation immediately.
+But many users report a boost in mood and mental energy with continued use of Lion’s Mane.

-Others testify to improved decision-making, the ability to solve problems and learning.
-Likely due to Lion’s Mane ability to improve neuroplasticity.
+Others testify to improved decision-making, problem-solving, and learning.
+Likely due to Lion’s Mane’s ability to improve neuroplasticity.

-The overall consensus is Lion’s Mane Mushroom’s ability to lessen anxiety, reduce depression, and improve concentration.
+The consensus is that Lion’s Mane Mushroom can lessen anxiety, reduce depression, and improve concentration.

 Lion’s Mane Clinical Research

 Lion’s Mane Mushroom has been used as a food and herbal medicine since ancient times in East Asia.
-And it has been reported in scientific research that Lion’s Mane promotes Nerve Growth Factor both in the petri dish as well as in animal and human test subjects.
+And scientific research has reported that Lion’s Mane promotes Nerve Growth Factor in petri dishes, as well as in animal and human test subjects.

 Lion’s Mane Prevents Cognitive Dysfunction

 In this study, researchers examined the effects of Lion’s Mane on amyloid β(25-35) peptide-induced learning and memory deficits in mice.
-Amyloid β(25-35) peptide is implicated in diseases like Alzheimer’s.
+The amyloid β(25-35) peptide is implicated in diseases such as Alzheimer’s.

 Mice were injected with the peptide on days 7 and 14 of the trial.
-And they were fed a diet containing Lion’s Mane over 23-days of the experiment.
-The results showed that Lion’s Mane prevented short-term and visual recognition memory reduction normally induced by amyloid β(25-35) peptide.
+And they were fed a diet containing Lion’s Mane for 23 days of the experiment.
+The results showed that Lion’s Mane prevented the short-term and visual recognition memory reductions normally induced by the amyloid β(25-35) peptide.

 They concluded that Lion’s Mane Mushroom “may be useful in the prevention of cognitive dysfunction”.[vii]